datacarpentry/semester-biology/lessons/R-intro.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/zqUQL8OOtMQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 2\.
+Setup an RStudio Cloud account linked to course by using the following steps:
+* In Canvas, click on the RStudio Signup Link on the Course Links page.
+* Click "Sign up" (under the "Log in" button)
+* Enter you UF email address
+* Click out of the email address box, which will cause the screen to change
+* Click "Log in via University of Florida", which will redirect you to the UF login page
+* Log in through UF, which will return you to RStudio Cloud
+* Enter your name and finish creating the account

+2\.
 Watch the Introduction RStudio Cloud Video:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/5eJ5sdKKi9c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>